AngelLozan/hf2_le_exchange_search/README.md

 ![image](./assets/hf2_recursive_exchange_search.png)

+### Basic info and calls
-Search by address can be done via API but I believe the currency has to be included as well in order to return the results.
-You can't define a time range via API, it'll just give you all that matches.
-It has to include the fromAsset or the toAsset.
-FYI we don’t always receive the asset with the address.
+- Search by address can be done via API but I believe the currency has to be included as well in order to return the results.
+- You can't define a time range via API, it'll just give you all that matches.
+- It has to include the fromAsset or the toAsset.
+- We don’t always receive the asset with the address.
 This will effect searching for EVM and TRX addresses.
 We’ll get all assets that match the address (ETH, BNB, TRX, USDT).
-I think there are some ways we can work around this (eg. searching for common assets).

 https://exchange.exodus.io/v3/orders?toAddress=31muhDdxQEE7E2MUUF3qunAKr4NR4Tn1Qy&toAsset=BTC